godofredoninja/simply/README.md

 ## Ghost Settings

-> Enable all checkboxes on the labs page in your Ghost admin panel.
+> Enable Subscribers checkbox on the labs page in your Ghost admin panel.

 ![ghost labs](./documentation/labs.jpg)